Welcome to the Conservancy

 It’s easy!
 And yummy!
 The best way to enjoy our farm’s produce is to join our CSA!
 CSA stands for Community Supported Agriculture, and it is an easy way to engage with your farmer and buy healthy produce directly from the farm.
 The Farm at Millican Reserve offers a limited number of shares of freshly-harvested, locally grown produce.
 CSA subscribers get delicious, chemical-free produce every week from our farm.
 You can learn more and get your CSA share by clicking here

-Limited access to Millican Reserve’s trail system is available to members of the Conservancy.
-Members support the conservation mission of Millican Reserve and help fund the maintenance of the trails.
+Limited access to Millican Reserve’s trail system is available to members of the Conservancy, residents, TrailPass holders and DayPass holders.
+All dues support the conservation mission of Millican Reserve and help fund the maintenance of the trails.
 If you would like to hit the trails, please consider joining the Conservancy.

 Absolutely!
 Central air and heat are provided.
-You are welcome set the thermostat at whatever temperature is comfortable for your group.
+You are welcome set the thermostat at whatever temperature is comfortable for your group for the duration of your rental.
+Please reset the thermostat upon leaving.

 No. (That’s the short answer.)

-The status of the hiking and biking trails can be found at –https://millicanconservancy.org/trails/
+The status of the hiking and biking trails can be found on our Trails page.

 Millican Reserve is located in Brazos County on the south side of College Station.
-Maps and directions are on the website.
+Maps and directions are available.

 The Millican Reserve Land Conservancy is a nonprofit steward of the land that manages conservation efforts, community programs, and public engagement with nature.

 Millican Reserve is private property.
-Access is limited to homeowners, Conservancy Members, and invited guests.
-Visit our website to learn more about home ownership and Conservancy Membership, or check our calendar for upcoming events.
+Access is limited to homeowners, Conservancy Members, TrailPass holders, DayPass holders and other invited guests.
+Sign up for our mailing list to learn more about home ownership and Conservancy Membership, or check our calendar for upcoming events.

 Millican Reserve is a private, wellness-focused farm-to-table community in College Station, Texas, featuring homes, trails, farms, event venues, vast open spaces, native wildlife, and more.